 AI and Predictive Analytics in Retail Promotions:

-Retalon’s technology solves the challenges of retail promotion and makes it easier to align your promotion strategy with your company’s KPIs.
+Retalon’s promotion optimization software solves the challenges of retail promotion and makes it easier to align your promotion strategy with your company’s KPIs.
 By combining AI with predictive analytics, we help you understand how promotions really affect sales free of other influences.

 Our promotions solution intelligently performs SKU-by-SKU and store-by-store scans of your sales and promotion history.
 Once complete, the predictive analytics engine accounts for hundreds of variables to produce a forecast of true demand for future promotions along with suggestions for the best media for communicating with your target audience.
 All this down to the Store/SKU level.